Girls basketball coach fired at NY school where players shouted antisemitic slurs at Jewish opponents - Jewish Telegraphic Agency

 The atmosphere at Thursday’s game grew hostile early, according to Robin Bosworth, a member of Leffell’s team.
 Bosworth, a senior, wrote in the student newspaper that players on Roosevelt’s team were unusually aggressive during the game, leading to injuries on Leffell’s squad.
 She added that they shouted “Free Palestine” and hurled antisemitic slurs at the Leffell players.

-According to multiple accounts, including a letter from the town supervisor in Greenburgh, New York, to New York’s top education authorities calling for changes to student-athletes discipline rules, one Roosevelt player called a Leffell player a “f—ing Jew.”
+A letter from the town supervisor in Greenburgh, New York, to New York’s top education authorities, calling for changes to student-athlete discipline rules, said one Roosevelt player called a Leffell player a “f—ing Jew.”

 “Attacking a team because of their school’s religious association is never acceptable, but especially due to the current war in Israel and the world’s rise in antisemitism, this felt extremely personal to me and many members of my team,” Bosworth wrote.
 “I have played a sport every athletic season throughout my high school career, and I have never experienced this kind of hatred directed at one of my teams before.”

 Bosworth wrote that Leffell’s team decided to end the game early.
 Roosevelt has forfeited the match, according to the New York Post.
 Neither the player from Roosevelt High School nor the coach who were dismissed have been identified by the school as of Monday morning.
-The school did not return the Jewish Telegraphic Agency’s request for comment.
+The school did not return the New York Jewish Week’s request for comment.

 “Antisemitism at any level is unacceptable, as is racism of any sort.
 It’s even more disturbing when it occurs among our young people,” Spano posted on social media on Saturday, adding that he will convene a discussion of the incident among local educational, civic and religious leaders.